Exploring Peru with Kids: 3 to 4 Week Family Itinerary

 We visited Peru as part of our Family Year Out when our girls were 4 and 7.
 We arrived after spending 3 weeks in Colombia.
 We also spent time in Mexico, and Brazil.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free guide: 6 Safety Tips for Traveling with Kids: What You Should Know Before You Travel.

 Itinerary: 3 to 4 Weeks in Peru with Kids

 Peru is a beautiful country in South America that is perfect for family travel.
 The people are friendly and welcoming, and there is so much to see and do in this relatively small country.
 From the ancient ruins of Machu Picchu to the vibrant markets of Lima, Peru has something for everyone.
 We’ve created a four-week itinerary for families that includes the best stops in this country that is packed with history and culture.

-Don’t miss the historic center of Lima- it has a very different feel from the other neighborhoods.
+There are so many things to do in Lima!
+Don’t miss the historic center- it has a very different feel from the other neighborhoods.
 You’ll find museums that look like palaces- watch for tall carved wooden balconies, and grand stone buildings.
 We loved watching the changing of the guard at the Presidential Palace, as well as touring the cathedrals decorated in intricate Spanish tiles.

 The two most upscale neighborhoods where most tourists stay are Miraflores and Barranco.
 Both are on the waterfront and are connected by the Malecon, a long strip of park running along the cliff’s edge, with views of the ocean and surfers below.